 To use this plugin, you must have GitHub credentials with the appropriate access level to your project (see the section on credentials below) installed in Jenkins.

 From the Jenkins dashboard select New Item > GitHub Organization .
 Enter an item name and select OK .

 On the Projects tab, enter the details for GitHub Organization .

 These credentials must have sufficient permissions to at least see the repositories and their contents for the intended user or organization.

 In the Owner field, specify a username or an organization name.

 Save, and wait for the Scan Organization to run.
-Job progress is displayed to the left hand side.
+The project’s progress is displayed on the left-hand side.

 There are two different types of credentials for the GitHub organization:

 scan credentials: used to access the GitHub API

 checkout credentials: used to clone the repository from GitHub